HRI-EU/AffAction/README.md

 ```

+### The "put_aligned" action

+This is a convenience action that is the same as "put object_1 object_2 putAligned".
+The
+object entitie's x-axes are aligned.
+The angle between them can be set with the parameter
+alignAngleZ (See action "put").
+This action is useful if the vertilcal orientation when
+putting down matters, for instance when stacking rectangular blocks.

 ### The "magic_get" and "magic_put" actions

 These are convenience actions for testing.
 They follow the same syntax as the get and put actions,